JP Getty Jnr Charitable Trust

 Social welfare

-Please note that the social welfare category does not include medical care or general health and wellbeing programmes, as these areas are not currently priorities for the Trust.
+Please note that we do not accept unsolicited applications for medical care, disability, mental health, or general health and wellbeing programmes, as these areas are not currently priorities for the Trust.
 Counselling may sometimes be funded when it forms part of a broader programme of support, but we tend not to fund projects where counselling is the sole or main activity.

 Improving Prospects